-In other words, API endpoints are the specific digital location where requests for information are sent by one program and where the resource lives.
+In other words, API endpoints are the specific digital location where requests for information are sent by one program to retrieve the digital resource that exists there.
 Endpoints specify where APIs can access resources and help guarantee the proper functioning of the incorporated software.
 An API's performance depends on its capacity to successfully communicate with API endpoints.

 Software programs typically have multiple API endpoints.
-For example, Instagram has endpoints that include one that allows businesses and creators to measure media and profile interactions; a second endpoint that allows them to moderate comments and their replies; and a third that allows them to discover hashtagged media.
+For example, Instagram's endpoints include one that allows businesses and creators to measure media and profile interactions; one that allows them to moderate comments and their replies; and a third that allows them to discover hashtagged media.

 How API endpoints work